adrdilauro/angular-ab-tests/README.md

 # Usage in short

-Add it to the list of dependencies using npm: [link to npm repo] TODO
+Add it to the list of dependencies using npm: https://www.npmjs.com/package/angular-ab-tests

 ```
-npm install xxx # TODO
+npm install angular-ab-tests --save
 ```

 Set up an A/B test including the module with `forRoot` method: